 Times have never been better for the best camcorders – with 4K cameras (opens in new tab) now being available at every price point.
-More and more people are realizing that having a device that is dedicated and designed for shooting movies – and have a big zoom built in – often means, when choosing the best camera for video (opens in new tab), a camcorder a much better choice than a multi-purpose camera or smartphone (opens in new tab).
+More and more people are realizing that having a device that is dedicated and designed for shooting movies – and have a big zoom built-in – often means, when choosing the best camera for video (opens in new tab), a camcorder is a much better choice than a multi-purpose camera or smartphone (opens in new tab).

-There's plenty to consider if you're shopping for the best camcorder with the market ranging all the way from budget-friendly consumer camcorder to professional camcorders for TV broadcast journalism and documentary filmmaking.
+There's plenty to consider if you're shopping for the best camcorder with the market ranging all the way from budget-friendly consumer camcorders to professional camcorders for TV broadcast journalism and documentary filmmaking.

 We've put together a list of what we reckon are the best camcorders available on the market right now.
 From small, self-contained shooters designed for holidays and day-to-day casual shooting, to the best and latest 4K camcorders that produce footage of superior quality, there should be something for all users – and all budgets!

 If you're considering returning to the world of camcorders for the first time after adventures many years ago with 8mm and VHS-C tape, you may be wondering why you need one at all, when there's a perfectly functional camera built into a device that you have with you at all times.
 The key advantage of a camcorder over a camera phone (opens in new tab) is that you tend to get a big optical zoom lens built-in, meaning you can get closer to your subjects without compromising the quality of your picture.
 This is particularly useful for shooting sports and wildlife and is also something that sets camcorders apart from the best action cameras (opens in new tab).